-Writing Struggles: What Is Preventing You From Writing a Children's Book
+Writing Struggles: What's Preventing You From Writing a Children's Book?

 - This industry is so confusing!

-Real thoughts.
+Writers for every market and genre feel this way.
+Real thoughts and questions.
 And totally natural and understandable sentiments.

+Some of the advice I share crosses genre and market, and some is just for children's book writers.
+The industry IS crowded AND you have a unique story to tell.
+Don't give up if it is your dream to get your book out in the world.

-The industry IS crowded AND you have a unique story to tell, which is why I’ve been writing a blog series on How to Write a Children’s Book for The Write Practice, a series on the ins-and-outs of children’s book publishing, from how to write a book to publishing, marketing, and selling it.
+I’ve been writing a blog series on How to Write a Children's Book for The Write Practice, a series on the ins and outs of children’s book publishing, from how to write a book to publishing, marketing, and selling it.
+This series answers many of the questions asked above.

-Some of the topics you can learn more about in order to write and publish your children’s book include:

-- How to Write a Children’s Book: The Ultimate Guide to Writing a Successful Book for Young Readers
+- If you don't know where to start, begin here for a children's book.
+(If you're writing a novel, try Joe's novel guide here.
+If nonfiction, try this article.)

-- Children’s Book Ideas: 4 Actions to Spark Ideas That Appeal to Kids
+- Need an idea or help developing an idea for a children's book?
+Children's Book Ideas: 4 Actions to Spark Ideas That Appeal to Kids

+- Need ideas for an illustrator?
+Check out my article on How to Illustrate Your Book, Even if You're Not an Artist

-- Marketing Your Children’s Book: 4 Questions to Define Your Target Reader
+- Questions about the market and industry?
+Start here with Marketing Your Children's Book: 4 Questions to Define Your Target Reader

+- Is traditional or self-publishing right for you?
+Take a look at my publishing overview here.

+- Maybe you've already written and published your book and need help with marketing.
+Check out these 12 marketing tips.

-For today, I’m giving YOU the floor to voice what’s keeping your from your dream of becoming a children’s book author, because I want to support and encourage you with information, ideas and insights.
+What’s keeping you from your dream of becoming a children’s book author?
+I hope my guide and articles support and encourage you with information, ideas and insights.

-Head down to the practice exercise.
-I’ll be on the look out for your questions and do my best to answer them all!

 What has stopped you from writing a children's book?
 Let us know in the comments.